kevintee23/smartdb/README.md

 takepicture.py - snaps a photo and sends to aws rekognition to identify and post results to webcore

-hoo.service - a guincorn daemon that will run the hook.py on the background ...
+hook.service - a guincorn daemon that will run the hook.py on the background